Octogenarian Japanese climber aims for Everest record

 The record for the oldest person to climb the mountain is held by Nepal's Min Bahadur Sherchan, who reached the summit at the age of 76, in 2008.

-A doctor specializing in heart ailments is in the team to keep an eye on Miura's health.
+A doctor specialising in heart ailments is in the team to keep an eye on Miura's health.
 The group hopes to summit in May.

 Miura has skied down the highest mountains on each of the seven continents, and is merely following family tradition.
 His late father, Keizo Miura, skied down Europe's Mont Blanc at the age of 99.